Workbench FAQ

 # How do I change the Conda environment for my Notebook?

-You can also change Conda environment of your Jupyter Notebook later, by switching the kernel:
+You can change Conda environment of your Jupyter Notebook when it is open, by switching the kernel in the top right corner of menu:

 You will be able to select default environments including MATLAB kernel and custom environments which contain either